hardwarewise/SIN-core/docs/bootstrap.md

 ## Linux CLI Bootstrap

+:warning: You must log in with the user you created during installation.

 In case you need to quickly sync the blockchain of your Infinity Node or linux wallet, follow the commented steps below:

 ```bash